Virtual Introductory Interviews

 Qualifications

 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree (or equivalent combination of education and clinical experience).
-Minimum GPA is not required as for other programs, but is taken into consideration.
 Residents must also have completed an ASHP-accredited PGY1 pharmacy residency program.
-Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
+Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within 90 days of the program start date.
 The University of Utah Pharmacy residency programs do not sponsor visas.

 Recruitment and Selection